 If you paid for emergency care requiring hospitalization in Canada or Mexico, you can ask PHC California to pay you back.
 PHC California will review your request.
+To learn more about being paid back, read Chapter 2, "About your health plan" in this handbook.

-If you are in another state or are in a US Territory such as American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or US Virgin Islands, you are covered for emergency care.
+If you are in another state or are in a United States Territory such as American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or United States Virgin Islands, you are covered for emergency care.
 Not all hospitals and doctors accept Medicaid.
 (Medi-Cal is what Medicaid is called in California only.)
 If you need emergency care outside of California, tell the hospital or emergency room doctor as soon as possible that you have Medi-Cal and are a member of PHC California.